dazhwu/pydynpd/vignettes/API.md

 This document describes how to manipulate the outputs of the abond function.
-For instruction on what inputs are needed to run the abond function, please refer to
+For instruction on what inputs are needed to run the abond function, please refer to [Tutorial](https://github.com/dazhwu/pydynpd/blob/main/vignettes/Tutorial.ipynb).

-## outputs of the abond function
+## Outputs of the abond function

-Estimates dynamic panel model using difference GMM or system GMM.
+After regression, the abond function returns a list of models:

 ![Figure 1](https://raw.githubusercontent.com/dazhwu/pydynpd/main/vignettes/Images/list_models.svg)

+Multiple models could be returned because users may include "?" in command string.
+For example, in Example 8 in [Tutorial](https://github.com/dazhwu/pydynpd/blob/main/vignettes/Tutorial.ipynb), the following comand string generates 5 models:

+    command_str='n L(1:?).n w k  | gmm(n, 2:3) pred(w k)'
+    mydpd = regression.abond(command_str, df, ['id', 'year'])

 ### Usage: